smart-edge-open/edgeapps/applications/supersecure/README.md

 | OpenNESS Version                   | 20.12.02		         |
 | Flavor Used 					     | Minimal				 |
 | Distribution						 | OpenSource    	     |

 Perform this additional step:
-Use below link and follow the instructions to fulfill the prerequisites

-https://github.com/open-ness/specs/blob/openness-20.12.02/doc/getting-started/network-edge/controller-edge-node-setup.md
-Go to openness-experience-kits/ directory and comment out the grub role in the network_edge.yml yaml file as shown below:
+Use below link and follow the instructions to fulfill the prerequisites: https://github.com/open-ness/specs/blob/openness-20.12.02/doc/getting-started/network-edge/controller-edge-node-setup.md Go to openness-experience-kits/ directory and comment out the grub role in the network_edge.yml yaml file as shown below:
  - role: machine_setup/grub